 - Turn on an extension by clicking the grey icon to the right.
 Once it turns blue, the extension is on.

-You can also access Google Chrome extensions by clicking the menu icon in the upper right-hand corner, selecting More tools, then clicking Extensions.
+You can also access Google Chrome extensions by clicking the menu icon in the upper right-hand corner, selecting Extensions, then clicking Manage Extensions.

 Safari uses the word Extensions in place of Add-ons, but they serve the same function.